 Campaign attribution tells you what specific offer or content attracted the person to one of your digital properties.
 For example, you might promote a single white paper through multiple channels, including a paid LinkedIn ad, an email campaign, and a series of tweets.
 Tracking the campaign and the source enables you to measure the relative effectiveness of different channels and different types of content.

 This is where the rubber hits the road.
 The data set for revenue attribution tells you which people end up generating revenue for your organization, which means connecting multiple people from a single organization to a specific sales opportunity in your CRM.
 This is important because if marketing has engaged, nurtured, and qualified five different people from Company Q, all five are likely to have influenced the buying decision, even if only one of them converts into a sales opportunity.
 If all of that firmographically linked activity isn’t tracked against revenue, marketing’s true impact will be underrepresented.
 (And as a side note: if the process isn’t seamlessly embedded in the sales workflow, it won’t get tracked at all, and the initiative will be doomed to failure.)

 Views and visits and clicks are important to marketers, and they will always be part of a marketer’s toolkit.
 But clicks are not a form of currency that the rest of the organization understands or cares about: revenue is.
 And until we, as marketers, prioritize the work of building attribution frameworks that objectively prove our impact on revenue, we can’t achieve our potential as vital contributors to overall business success.

-We're all tired of chasing trends, especially at this time of year.
+We’re all tired of chasing trends.
 But revenue attribution is not a trend.
-It's the new reality for marketers, and the longer we avoid it, the harder it will be to adapt.
+It’s the new reality for marketers, and the longer we avoid it, the harder it will be to adapt.

 A few parting thoughts to speed you on your journey toward revenue attribution: